Pumawanka

 Trip Overview

-This beautiful full-day trek takes place in the Pumawanka Valley, located within the Urubamba mountain range.
-It is an ideal experience for travelers seeking a deep connection with nature.
-The hike follows an ancient Inca trail through high-Andean ecosystems, forests, native plants, and rivers.
-Along the way, we visit an enigmatic archaeological site before reaching the high-Andean community of Sutoc Paccha.
-Historically, this route was one of the most important Inca paths connecting the Andes with the jungle regions.
+This beautiful full-day hike takes place in the Pumawanka Valley, located in the Urubamba mountain range.
+It is an ideal experience for those seeking a deep connection with nature.
+The route follows an ancient Inca trail through high Andean ecosystems, forests, native plants, and rivers.
+During the tour, an enigmatic archaeological site is visited before reaching the high Andean community of Sutoc Paccha.
+Historically, this path was one of the most important routes of the Inca Empire, connecting the Andes with the Jungle.

 Highlights